 While most popular houseplants are grown for their foliage, there are quite a few flowering plants that are grown indoors.
-One of the advantages of a flowering houseplant is that the blooms last long.
-Cut fresh flowers may be beautiful but rarely last more than a week.
+One of the advantages of a flowering houseplant is that the blooms last for a long time.
+Freshly cut flowers may be beautiful but they rarely last more than a week.
 Many indoor flowering houseplants produce blooms that remain fresh and attractive for up to six weeks.
 Others may produce blooms for the greater part of the year.

 A few tips for growing houseplants:

 - While flowering houseplants require light, never set a plant directly in front of a south-facing window, especially in the summer.
 The heat will be too much and may scorch the leaves.

 - Never allow plants to touch a window pane.

 - Remember that low light does not mean no light.
 All plants need light for photosynthesis.